Olaloa II

 No analysis available

-I looked for any reference to a separate parking fee, monthly parking charge, or parking rental cost and found nothing.
-The listings mention parking stalls and guest parking, but do not state that parking costs extra.
+I looked for any parking charge, monthly parking fee, or rental cost and found nothing.
+The listings reference parking stalls and guest parking, but no separate parking payment.

 Guest parking appears to be an established building feature.
 Multiple listings explicitly say "Lots of guest parking," including references to guest parking in the community center parking lot and by the maintenance area, confirming the MLS history.